 Each drug comes with its own specific set of symptoms and addictive properties.
 While each user may be having different experiences, a change in behavior is the most common way to tell if someone is struggling with substance abuse.
 By being able to identify these characteristics, you might be able to help your loved ones get the substance abuse treatment that they need.

 Marijuana is what cannabis most commonly referred to.
 This particular drug is usually smoked, but it can be taken in multiple forms.
 Side effects of this drug are relaxation and heightened senses.
-But if too much cannabis is consumed, the user can become paranoid or psychologically addicted.
+Marijuana has become extremely popular in recent years, with online retailers for the product surfacing in high number.
+There are also cannabis consulting companies making the sale of it even more mainstream.
+However, it is important to not that if too much cannabis is consumed, the user can become paranoid or psychologically addicted.